 Coaches, assistant coaches, players, score keepers, time keepers and fans are to refrain from any type of inappropriate physical contact with game officials.
 Physical contact with game officials should be limited to a handshake and only as a gesture of a friendly greeting, thanks or good sportsmanship.
 Per VHSL rules, only the head coach is permitted to interact with officials.
 Coaches are responsible for the conduct of their players, spectators and coaching staffs.
 Anyone who makes contact with the officials beyond what is described above, will be removed from the gym.
 Anyone who in the eyes of the law "assults" an official at anytime will be subject to further penalty which may result in a season long suspension.

-The Boys 3rd, 4th and 5th and Girls 3/4th grade divisions can press/employ back court defenses during the last 2 minutes of 2nd and 4th quarter.
+The Boys 3rd, 4th and 5th and Girls 3/4th and 5th/6th grade divisions can press/employ back court defenses during the last 2 minutes of 2nd and 4th quarter.
 Pressing/back court defense can be used during the entirety of any ensuing overtime periods.
-Divisions starting at Boys 6th grade and Girls 5/6th grade and above may press at any point during the game provided they are with the maximum point spread outlined in the paragraph below.
+Divisions starting at Boys 6th grade and Girls 7/8th grade and above may press at any point during the game provided they are with the maximum point spread outlined in the paragraphs below.

 Teams with Middle School and High School players (Boys 6 and above as well as Girls 5/6th and above) may press/employ back court defenses at any point during their games.

-A team with a lead of greater than 20 points may not press at any time for teams with players in grades 4-8; meaning once a team has a 21+ point lead, they may no longer press.
+A team with a lead of greater than 20 points may not press at any time for teams with players in grades 4-8; meaning once a team has a 21 (or more) point lead, they may no longer press.

-The foul line for the Boys 3rd, 4th and 5th Grade and Girls 3rd/4th Grade will be set at the regulation free throw line.
+All divisions will use the regulation free throw line.
 Players in grades 3rd/4th will be granted a 12 inch buffer to complete their free throw over the regulation line.
 Said differently, players are to start their foul shot using the regulation line on the floor, but are allowed up to 12 inches beyond that line to complete their free throw.
 The 12 inch buffer will be at the discretion of the games officials.

 Teams/players waiting to play/having already completed a game MUST be seated in the stands until time for their game or departure from the gym.
 No basketballs other than the team balls are allowed in the gym.
 No shooting at the baskets is permitted during time-outs or intermissions.
 Before each game only the teams warming up for that game should be shooting at the baskets.
 Failure to comply can result in being suspended from game play and removal from the facility.